-- 1. All works close to waterbodies and watercourses showing signs of regular use by otters should not take place at night or within 2 hours of sunset / sunrise, if possible. - 2.
-Where works close to waterbodies and watercourses are required at night, lighting should be directed away from riparian areas. - 3.
-All works close to water courses and waterbodies must follow best practice measures to ensure their protection against pollution, silting and erosion. - 4.
-Any temporarily exposed pipe system should be capped when staff are off site to prevent otters from gaining access. - 5.
-All exposed trenches and holes should be provided with mammal exit ramps e.g. wooden planks or earth ramps when Contractors are off site. - 6.
-An emergency procedure should be implemented by site workers if otter / otter shelters are unexpectedly encountered.
-All work within 30 m (100 m for high noise/vibration activities) or 200 m for breeding sites should cease until a suitably qualified and experienced ecologist has inspected the site and determined the appropriate course of action. - 7.
+- 1. All works close to waterbodies and watercourses showing signs of regular use by beavers should not take place at night or within two hours of sunset / sunrise, if possible. - Where works close to waterbodies and watercourses are required at night, lighting should be directed away from riparian areas.
+Works of a prolonged nature should consider visual screening such as a solid ply fence around 2 m tall. - 3.
+All works close to watercourses and waterbodies must follow best practice measures outlined in the GEMPs, Scottish Environment Protection Agency (SEPA) guidance and Contractor's EMP to ensure their protection against pollution, silt and erosion. - 4.
+Any temporarily exposed pipes or ducts should be capped when staff are off site to prevent beavers from gaining access. - 5.
+All exposed trenches and holes should be provided with mammal exit ramps e.g., wooden planks or earth ramps when Contractors are off site. - 6.
+An emergency procedure should be implemented by site workers if a beaver, beaver shelter or beaver dam is unexpectedly encountered.
+All work within 50 m (100 m for high noise/vibration activities) should cease until a suitably qualified and experienced ecologist has inspected the site and determined the appropriate course of action.
+Burrows are easy to miss because the entrances are usually underwater.
+Therefore, vigilance is needed by all workers. - 7.
 An exceptional circumstance procedure will be implemented should mitigation options not prove satisfactory in a particular case.
-Works will be halted whilst mitigation is determined (under consultation with SNH if required).
+Works will be halted whilst mitigation is determined (under consultation with NatureScot if required). - Beavers can be excluded from stands of trees using specification C.8 Permanent exclusion fencing described in Campbell-Palmer et al. (2016) using galvanised hightensile mesh (locked-joint or weldmesh) with mesh dimension of 10 cm or less, erecting a fence of a minimum of 120 cm above ground, pegging out a skirt of around 40 cm into the ground from the direction that beavers are likely to approach from and burying a section of fence vertically.
+Fences within 5 m of a watercourses with steep sides underwater may be burrowed under from the bank so would need the fencing to extend vertically 0.5-1 m below normal water level and not as a horizontal skirt (so not rocky channels or those with shallow margins).
+NatureScot has published 'Beaver